Spacetime is Locally Inertial at Points of General Relativistic Shock Wave Interaction between Shocks from Different Characteristic Families: The Smoothing Condition

-Before we close this section, we need to address a technical issue: So far we addressed Jacobians which are smooth along $\Sigma$, which suffices for the construction of Jacobian smoothing the metric in Section \ref{Israel's Thm with new method} - \ref{Sec: Proof_MainThm_Wrap-up}, however, in order to specify all such Jacobian it is important to show that the above regularity already exhausts the choice of all possible $C^{0,1}$ Jacobians.
-Namely, in general, Lipschitz continuous Jacobians could also have discontinuous derivatives along $\Sigma$, which might not match up continuously across $\Sigma$.
-To begin with, note that for such Jacobians one can still define the jump across $\Sigma$ along some (arbitrarily) prescribed curve, that is, we define \beq [u]_c=\lim\limits_{s\searrow 0}u\circ c(s) - \lim\limits_{s\nearrow 0}u\circ c(s) \eeq for some curve $c(\cdot)$ transversal to $\Sigma$ such that $c(0)\,\in\,\Sigma$.
-The following Lemma proves that Jacobians smoothing the metric regularity have a {well-defined} jump and that $[J^\mu_{\alpha,\sigma}]$ meet \eqref{Lipschitz across 1; eqn}.
+Before we close this section, we need to address a technical issue for proving the reverse implication of Theorem \ref{TheoremMain}: So far we addressed Jacobians which are smooth along $\Sigma$, which suffices for the construction of Jacobian smoothing the metric in Section \ref{Israel's Thm with new method} - \ref{Sec: Proof_MainThm_Wrap-up}, however, in order to specify all such Jacobian it is important to show that the above regularity already exhausts the choice of all possible $C^{0,1}$ Jacobians.
+Namely, in general, Lipschitz continuous Jacobians could also have discontinuous derivatives \emph{along} $\Sigma$, which might not match up continuously across $\Sigma$.
+In order to address such Jacobians, we assume that limits of Jacobian derivatives along curves transversal to $\Sigma$ exist.
+For such Jacobians one can then define the jump across $\Sigma$ as \beq [u]_c=\lim\limits_{s\searrow 0}u\circ c(s) - \lim\limits_{s\nearrow 0}u\circ c(s) \eeq for some continuous curve $c(\cdot)$ transversal to $\Sigma$ such that $c(0)\,\in\,\Sigma$, and for $u\equiv J^\mu_{\alpha,\sigma}$ being assumed regular enough for the above limits to exist.
+We expect that $C^{0,1}$ regular Jacobians for which the above limits fail to exist are not capable of raising the metric regularity, since the smoothing condition cannot be made sense of.
+We therefore deem such Jacobians irrelevant for the purpose of metric smoothing.
+The following Lemma proves that Jacobians smoothing the metric regularity have a well-defined jump and that $[J^\mu_{\alpha,\sigma}]$ meet \eqref{Lipschitz across 1; eqn}.